foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab2.rst

 2. |embarc|

-The embARC Open Software Platform (OSP) is an open software platform to facilitate the development of embedded systems based on |arc|.
+The |embarc| is an open software platform to facilitate the development of embedded systems based on |arc|.

 It is designed to provide a unified platform for |arc| users by defining